Pā: Gunfighter pā

 Warrior chiefs like Te Ruki Kawiti realised that these properties were a good counter to the greater firepower of the British.
 With that in mind, they sometimes built pā purposefully as a defensive fortification, like at Ruapekapeka, a new pā constructed specifically to draw the British away, instead of protecting a specific site or place of habitation like more traditional classic pā.
 At the Battle of Ruapekapeka the British suffered 45 casualties against only 30 amongst the Māori.
 The British learned from earlier mistakes and listened to their Māori allies.
 The pā was subjected to two weeks of bombardment before being successfully attacked.
-Hone Heke won the battle and "he carried his point", with the Crown never tried to resurrect the flagstaff at Kororareka while Kawiti lived.
+Hōne Heke won the battle and "he carried his point", with the Crown never tried to resurrect the flagstaff at Kororareka while Kawiti lived.
 Afterwards, British engineers twice surveyed the fortifications, produced a scale model and tabled the plans in the House of Commons.

-The fortifications of such a purpose-built pā included palisades of hard puriri trunks sunk about 1.5m in the ground and split timber, with bundles of protective flax padding in the later gunfighter pā, the two lines of palisade covering a firing trench with individual pits, while more defenders could use the second palisade to fire over the heads of the first below.
-Simple communication trenches or tunnels were also built to connect the various parts, as found at Ohaeawai Pā or Ruapekapeka.
+The fortifications of such a purpose-built pā included palisades of hard pūriri trunks sunk about 1.5m in the ground and split timber, with bundles of protective flax padding in the later gunfighter pā, the two lines of palisade covering a firing trench with individual pits, while more defenders could use the second palisade to fire over the heads of the first below.
+Simple communication trenches or tunnels were also built to connect the various parts, as found at Ōhaeawai Pā or Ruapekapeka.
 The forts could even include underground bunkers, protected by a deep layer of earth over wooden beams, which sheltered the inhabitants during periods of heavy shelling by artillery.

 A limiting factor of the Māori fortifications that were not built as set pieces, however, was the need for the people inhabiting them to leave frequently to cultivate areas for food, or to gather it from the wilderness.
 Consequently, pā would often be seasonally abandoned for 4 to 6 months of each year.
-In Māori tradition a pā would also be abandoned if a chief was killed or if some calamity took place that a tohunga (witch doctor/shaman) had attributed to an evil spirit (atua).
+In Māori tradition a pā would also be abandoned if a chief was killed or if some calamity took place that a tohunga (witch doctor) had attributed to an evil spirit (atua).
 In the 1860s, Māori, though nominally Christian, still followed aspects of their tikanga at the same time.
 Normally, once the kūmara had been harvested in March–April and placed in storage the inhabitants could lead a more itinerant lifestyle, trading, or harvesting gathering other foodstuffs needed for winter but this did not stop war taking place outside this time frame if the desire for utu or payback was great.
-To Māori, summer was the normal fighting season and this put them at a huge disadvantage in conflicts with the British Army with its well-organized logistics train which could fight efficiently year round.
+To Māori, summer was the normal fighting season and this put them at a huge disadvantage in conflicts with the British Army with its well-organised logistics train which could fight efficiently year round.